HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 What Is a Kill Zone?

-A kill zone is a specific time window during the trading day when institutional participants, banks, hedge funds, and large market makers, are most active.
+A kill zone is a specific time window during the trading day when institutional participants, including banks, hedge funds, and large market makers, are most active.
 This is when the bulk of daily volume is placed, when liquidity sweeps happen, and when significant price moves originate.

 Trading outside these windows means trading thin markets where spreads widen, moves are unpredictable, and the institutional footprints that price action analysis depends on simply aren't there.